Skip to content

 4. How do you celebrate?
 What do you do?

-Food, family, and festivities!
-From visiting ancestors’ tombs to lion dances, it’s a time for feasts, fireworks, and giving gifts.
+The celebrations are all about family, food, and festivities! 🎆 From visiting ancestors’ tombs to lion dances, it’s a time for feasts, fireworks, and giving gifts.
 One tradition is ‘Lo Hei,’ a raw fish salad tossed for good luck.

-5. Do I have to prepare something for my colleague who celebrate the holiday?
+5. Should I prepare something for my colleague who celebrates?

 During the lunar new year, people give out red envelopes with money to family members (usually given by married individuals), particularly children, as a meaning of blessing for the new year.
-While gift-giving is common, acknowledging the holiday and wishing them well is enough.
-If you’re invited to dinner, bright attire is recommended.
+If you want to acknowledge the holiday:

 Chinese New Year Traditions_Red Envelop(left: Evon, the founder of HUONE, wishing HUONE a successful year, right: ready to give out red envelopes to kids)